 Summer will be a mix of in person and virtual and will depend upon the preference of the parent and clinician.

 Fees are payable via cash or check when the student enters the program.

 Checks should be made payable to Duquesne University Reading Clinic

 Reading Clinic Applications

-- Applications for Fall will be accepted beginning August 1st.
+- Applications for Fall will be accepted from July 21st until August 23rd.